MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 #### Interconnection between spokes

-Inside a single spoke, it is possible to implement complex multitier workloads.
-Multitier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows using network security groups.
+Inside a single spoke, it is possible to implement complex multi-tier workloads.
+Multi-tier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows using network security groups.

-An architect might want to deploy a multitier workload across multiple virtual networks.
+An architect might want to deploy a multi-tier workload across multiple virtual networks.
 With virtual network peering, spokes can connect to other spokes in the same hub or different hubs.
 A typical example of this scenario is the case where application processing servers are in one spoke, or virtual network.
 The database deploys in a different spoke, or virtual network.
 In this case, it's easy to interconnect the spokes with virtual network peering and thereby avoid transiting through the hub.
 A careful architecture and security review should be performed to ensure that bypassing the hub doesn’t bypass important security or auditing points that might exist only in the hub.

 [![3]][3]